Sinner enjoys double success over Djokovic to lead Italy into the Davis Cup final

 Miomir Kecmanovic beat Lorenzo Musetti 6-7 (7), 6-2, 6-1 to give Serbia a 1-0 lead in their semifinal showdown, and Djokovic had Serbia on the cusp of the final when he faced Sinner in the second singles match.

-But the fourth-ranked Sinner saved three match points before ending Djokovic's streak of 21 straight wins in Davis Cup singles matches, 6-2, 2-6, 7-5, to pull Italy level at 1-1 with Serbia.
-It was the third singles meeting between the top-ranked Djokovic and Sinner in 12 days.
+But the fourth-ranked Sinner rallied to beat Djokovic 6-2, 2-6, 7-5.
+It was the third singles match between the top-ranked Djokovic and Sinner in 12 days.
 Sinner beat Djokovic in the ATP Finals group stage last week before Djokovic beat Sinner in the final to earn a record-breaking seventh ATP Finals title.

 Sinner then teamed up with Lorenzo Sonego in the doubles.
 They beat Djokovic and Kecmanovic 6-3, 6-4.